geekbrit/EtradeHotKeys/README.md

 pyuic4 hkeys.ui > hkeys.py
 ```

-The panel as designed allows you to work with five different stocks, with inputs and buttons arranged in a column for each stock.
-Enter the ticker symbol in the input at the bottom of the column, do not press <return> or <tab>.

-This panel is primarily for day trading, so you would normally just enter the quantity in the Qty input (highlighted in yellow) and use the Buy and Sell buttons to place trades.

-It is also possible to place Limit Sell orders - place your target price in the $Lim inputs, and click the "Sell Limit" button to place the trade.

-Likewise, it is possible to place Stop loss orders, but these are the very simple "Stop on quote" orders, not the trailing stop order types, which are not available in the Etrade REST api.
-Place the price at which you would want the sell order to be triggered in the $top input.
-A sale will be triggered when the price falls to that level.

-This software uses the Etrade REST api to place orders, the order is then processed and executed on Etrade's servers.
+This software uses the Etrade REST api to place orders, the order is then processed on Etrade's servers and routed to an exchange.

 You will need to apply for an individual consumer key via a secure communication to Etrade Customer Service.
 You will be issued with a pair of sandbox keys initially, which will allow you to check that the software is installed correctly, then after you complete & return some API access agreements you will recieve keys that will allow you to connect to the live server.